How much does the US L1 Visa cost?

 - Employees of International Organizations (G Visas)

-- Foreign Military Personal stationed in the U.S. (NATO visas)
+- Foreign Military Personnel stationed in the U.S. (NATO visas)

 - Exchange Visitors who are sponsored by the U.S. government (J Visas)

 Nationals of certain countries are required to pay an issuance fee in order for an approved visa to be issued.
 Fees are based on reciprocity and reflect the charges levied by the applicant’s government to a US citizen for a similar service.
-For L category, the only issuance fees charged to a British Citizen passport holder is for the L-2, ie L-1 visa dependents.
+For the L category, the only issuance fees charged to a British Citizen passport holder is for the L-2 visa, ie L-1 visa dependents.

-The Fraud prevention fee and the Public Law 114-113 Fee, where applicable, must be paid when submitting form I-129 or the application will be rejected or denied.
+The Fraud prevention fee and the Public Law 114-113 Fee, where applicable, must be paid when submitting form I-129 or the application will be rejected.

 Each fee should be submitted in a separate check or money order drawn on a bank or other financial institution US.
-Checks and money orders must be made out to ‘U.S. Department of Homeland Security’, and no abbrebviation thereof.
+Checks and money orders must be made out to ‘U.S. Department of Homeland Security’, using no abbreviations.
 You should not send cash.

 The fees must be paid in US dollars.